-A list of the key organisations and networks that help us advance our policy objectives is included in our Public Policy Advocacy Policy.
+A list of the key organisations and networks that help us advance our public policy advocacy objectives is included in our Stewardship policy.
 We pursue our public policy objectives in a transparent manner, with a sufficient degree of specificity to inform our clients and relevant stakeholders of the positions we are taking.
-All of our public policy work will be undertaken in compliance with BNP Paribas' Charter for Responsible Representation with respect to the Public Authorities, available at: https://group.bnpparibas/en/charter-responsible-representation-respect-public-authorities.
+All our public policy work will be undertaken in compliance with BNP Paribas' Charter for Responsible Representation with respect to the Public Authorities, available at: https://group.bnpparibas/en/charter-responsible-representation-respect-public-authorities.
 We aim to review our public policy and corporate engagement strategies once a year and we publish additional information on our website and in regulatory filings.